 Check for things like low-traffic pages, error messages and internal linking before planning the structure of your new site.
 This way, you can determine the content that’s migrating to your new site and what needs to be improved on.
 It’ll save you time when it comes to redirects.

 Speaking of redirects, that leads us to the next step for a smooth website migration: 301 redirects.
 These let search engines know to divert any traffic coming to old URLs, to its new corresponding one.

 It’s best to keep new URLs as similar as possible to the old ones but this is not always possible.
-In this case, 301 redirects must be put in place or it could cost you rankings, traffic and conversions.
+In this case, 301 redirects must be put in place or it could cost you organic search rankings, traffic and conversions.